David L. Rose

+David L. Rose (born February 19, 1967) is an American product designer, entrepreneur, and author.
+He is the CEO and co-founder of LOOKOUT, a marine AI safety company, and a former lecturer at the MIT Media Lab.
+Rose is the author of two books on technology and design: Enchanted Objects (2014) and SuperSight (2021).

-Early life
+Early life and education

-Rose was born on February 19, 1967, in Chapel Hill, North Carolinal.

-Rose graduated from Madison West High School in Madison, Wisconsin in 1985 and obtained a BA in Physics and Fine Arts from St. Olaf College in 1989.
-He then went on to earn his master's degree from Harvard University, in which he focused on technology in education, graduating in 1992.
+Rose was born on February 19, 1967, in Chapel Hill, North Carolina.
+He graduated from Madison West High School in Madison, Wisconsin in 1985 and obtained a BA in Physics and Fine Arts from St. Olaf College in 1989.
+He then earned a master's degree in technology in education from Harvard University in 1992.

 Career

+Early ventures (1992–2002)

-Rose established the company Interactive Factory in 1992 after gaining experience as a software engineer in speech recognition and robotics.
-The company, now known as iFactory, operates as a division of RDW Group and its specialized in digital and interactive media as a boutique design firm.
+Rose established Interactive Factory in 1992 after gaining experience as a software engineer in speech recognition and robotics.
+The company created interactive museum exhibits, educational software, and smart toys, including the award-winning LEGO Mindstorms Robotic Invention System.
+The company, now known as iFactory, operates as a division of RDW Group.

 After Interactive Factory's acquisition in 1997, Rose patented the first online photo-sharing service and founded Opholio.
-The start-up was acquired by Flashpoint Technology in 1998.Rose later established Viant's Innovation Center, where he served as director for four years.
+The start-up was acquired by Flashpoint Technology in 1998.
+Rose then established Viant's Innovation Center, where he was director for four years, working with Fortune 500 clients including Sony, General Motors, Schwab, Sprint, and Kinko's.
+He helped build Viant to over 900 people, $140M in revenue, and a successful IPO.

-FotoMedia ended up with Rose's online photo-sharing patent.
-Rose criticized the company for "hoarding and non-operating of the technology," claiming FotoMedia was a Patent troll, but the accusations were denied.
+Ambient Devices (2002–2008)

 In 2002, Rose co-founded Ambient Devices, a spin-off from the MIT Media Lab and a pioneer in embedding Internet information in everyday objects.
 One of Rose's inventions was the Ambient Orb.
-The company went on to develop over a dozen internet-connected objects, including the Ambient Umbrella, the Ambient Dashboard, the 5-day Weather Forecaster, and the Energy Joule.
+The company developed over a dozen internet-connected objects, including the Ambient Umbrella, the Ambient Dashboard, the 5-day Weather Forecaster, and the Energy Joule.
+The company was funded by Nicholas Negroponte and Hiroshi Ishii.

+Vitality and GlowCap (2008–2011)

 In 2008, Rose founded Vitality, a high-tech healthcare startup where he conceived and led the development of the GlowCap, the first cellular-connected pill cap.
-The product was a recipient of the 2010 Medical Design Excellence Awards.
+The product was proven in randomized clinical trials to increase medication adherence to over 90% and was a recipient of the 2010 Medical Design Excellence Awards.
 Vitality was acquired in 2011 by biotech investor Patrick Soon-Shiong and rolled into NantHealth.

+Ditto Labs (2012–2017)

-Rose was the founder and CEO of Ditto Labs, a Cambridge, Massachusetts-based startup focused on image-recognition software.
+Rose was the founder and CEO of Ditto Labs, a Cambridge, Massachusetts-based startup focused on image-recognition software that analyzed visual social media content for brand insights using computer vision for logo detection and scene understanding.

-In July 2014, Rose published a book about The Internet of Things called Enchanted Objects: Design, Human Desire, and the Internet of Things.
-Rose argues that the cell phone monopolizes attention and that there is an opportunity to unglue society from these screens by spreading apps into everyday objects like clothing, jewelry, and rooms.